ImageMagick/Usage-Markdown/color_basics/index.md

 Consequently we use a cyan ink to remove red light, magenta to remove green light, and yellow to remove blue light.
 The amount of Cyan, Magenta, and Yellow ink needed to generate a specific color produces what is termed CMY colorspace.

-Here I generate a ink masks is needed to generate a rose image using just cyan, magenta and yellow inks (assuming the inks are 'linear')
+Here I generate ink masks as needed to create a rose image using just cyan, magenta and yellow inks (assuming the inks are 'linear')

 ![Rose](rose.gif)
 ![](../img_www/right.gif "==&gt;")